-This new metal structure adds key stability benefits: the printer is heavier and more anchored down, so there is less shaking or vibrating during printing, creating better quality prints.
-The Creator Pro’s upgraded 10mm metal guide rod also helps to support the X axis and keep it stable and precise.
+The enclosed metal structure adds key stability benefits: the printer is heavier and more anchored down, so there is less shaking or vibrating during printing, creating better quality and more accurate prints.
+Overall, it’s a good solid option for beginners, with a host of more advanced features for once you’re ready for multi-material printing.

 The enclosed build chamber keeps sound in (mostly), heat in, and any bad fumes away from you while it prints.
 It also keeps temperatures carefully regulated so there is less warping during printing — also helped by the metal print bed — and is good for consistent ABS printing.

 Flashforge provide free email support so if you run into trouble you can get in contact and they’ll try to help.
 It also comes with a full manufacturers’ warranty to protect you in some cases.
 The printer comes with 2 spools of filament which will last for several large prints, and also a 16GB SD card containing the 3D slicer software.

 Overall, it’s one of the best first 3D printers for novices.
 It’s fairly similar performance-wise to the next 3D printer on this list, the QIDI Tech X-Plus, and they only cost $150 difference.
 The main differences are QIDI’s emphasis on customer service and the build size, so you can decide which one is best for you based on these factors.
 They’re both reliable printers, though perhaps the QIDI Tech X-Plus has the better reputation for being a workhorse.

 It’s on the verge of tipping into a more expensive hobbyist 3D printer, but we will still call this an entry-level 3D printer as the ease of printing and reliability enhances its credentials for brand new beginners.

 QIDI Tech X-Plus — Reliable 3D printer for beginners

 - Price: $799 — Available on Amazon here / Available on Gearbest here / 3DJake UK & Europe here

 - Maximum print size: 270 x 200 x 200 mm